-A tiny pink pearl was discovered not so long ago in an excavation in the Persian Gulf near Abu Dhabi.
-It’s the world’s oldest pearl and at only 3mm in size it’s really quite incredible that it was discovered at all.
+On a dry and dusty island in the persian gulf archeologists poking around a stone age excavation site discovered a tiny pink pearl.
+It is likely the world's oldest pearl and at only 3mm in size it's really quite incredible that it was discovered at all.

-We had a history lesson first on the harvesting of natural pearls - the pearl boats would go out to the natural pearl beds for months at a time and the divers would do up to 200 dives a day, descending to the bottom and collecting as many shells as they could carry back to the surface on a single breath.
+In the old days pearl boats would go out to the natural pearl beds for months at a time and the divers would do up to 200 dives a day, descending to the bottom and collecting as many shells as they could carry back to the surface on a single breath.
 With only around one in a hundred oysters producing a natural pearl the hit rate was rather low but it was still a vastly successful industry with pearls exported via the silk road to India, Persia and Europe.
 Of all the natural pearls ever harvested in the world it's estimated that at least 70% are from the Persian Gulf.

 But by the 1970s this ancient pearl industry had been completely obliterated, eclipsed by the oil boom and the invention of cultured pearls in Japan.
 It was a great deal easier to make money from oil and so Arabian pearls disappeared from the market.
 Which is probably why I had never heard of such a thing as an Arabian pearl before.

-Sadly we couldn’t see the pearl seeding process where a bead nucleus is inserted into the oyster, because all the highly skilled seeders had gone back to Japan to wait out the insane Arabian summer heat (did I mention it was 40 Celsius in the shade?) but we did get to open a few oysters to search for pearls which was purely magical and had my daughter’s eyes sparkling.
+Sadly we couldn’t see the pearl seeding process (where a bead nucleus is inserted into the oyster) because all the highly skilled seeders had gone back to Japan to wait out the insane Arabian summer heat, but we did get to open a few oysters to search for pearls which was purely magical and had my daughter’s eyes sparkling.

 If you happen to find yourself in Dubai I urge you to book a tour of Suwaidi Pearls, they are passionate about the revival of pearling in the Persian Gulf and if you decide to purchase a pearl or two you'll come away with a piece of Arabian pearl history.